 A new member virtual break room provides a space for newbies get to know each other.
 Create a slack channel that includes only new hires, so they can ask each other questions about the process.
 The working relationships you build in the first week will help create collaborative employees in the long term.

 There are so many ways to engage your new hires – employee onboarding is an opportunity to get the best out of employees from Week 1.
+It is however important to find the balance between this and micromanagement.

 If you’d like to learn more about remote employee onboarding, why not read our blog post on 10 Hacks to Improve Remote Employee Onboarding?